Migracode-Barcelona/old-syllabus-contents/others/lesson0.md

 An Operating System (OS) is a powerful, and usually large, program that controls and manages the hardware and software on a computer.
 All computers and computer-like devices require operating systems, including laptops, tablets, desktops, and smartphones.
 The OS performs all the basic tasks like file management, memory management, process management, handling input and output, and controlling peripheral devices such as disk drives and printers.

-Most common operating systems for desktop and laptop computers are:
+The most common operating systems for desktop and laptop computers are:
-- Microsoft Windows (Windows 95, Windows 7, Windows 10,...),
+- Microsoft Windows (Windows 95, Windows 7, Windows 10,...)
 - Linux (Debian, Red Hat, Ubuntu,..)
 - macOS
 - Chrome OS